-In the limited number of studies in ambulatory patients the most commonly demonstrated causative agent was S. pneumoniae, followed by H. influenzae and M. pneumoniae.
-It has to be emphasised however that no causative agent is demonstrated in 40-50% of all patients with CAP19-28 (Table 4).
+In the limited number of studies in ambulatory patients the most commonly demonstrated causative agent were S. pneumoniae, H. influenzae and M. pneumoniae.
+However, it has to be emphasised that no causative agent is demonstrated in a significant part of all patients with CAP21-30 (Table 4 and Table S4).
 Only in a small number of studies serology and cultures as well as PCR techniques were performed.
 MacFarlane found S. pneumoniae as the most common bacterial pathogen in 54 of 173 patients in whom a pathogen was isolated.
 In 55/173 cases Chlamydophila pneumoniae and in 23/173 M. pneumoniae was found.
-In a Dutch primary care study, of 145 patient episodes with lower respiratory tract infections (LRTI) 53 (37%) were caused by a virus (predominantly Influenza A) while in 43 cases (30%) a bacterial pathogen was detected (H. influenzae in 9%, M. pneumoniae in 9% en S. pneumoniae in 6%).
+In a Dutch primary care study, of 145 patient episodes with lower respiratory tract infections (LRTI) 53 (37%) were caused by a virus (predominantly Influenza A - obviously studied during an influenza epidemic) while in 43 cases (30%) a bacterial pathogen was detected (H. influenzae in 9%, M. pneumoniae in 9% and S. pneumoniae in 6%).
 In the patient group with a (new) infiltrate on chest X-ray (28 patients), in 10 patients a bacterial, in 5 a viral and in 11 not any causative microorganism was found.
-The frequency of Chlamydophila infections may be overrated due to false positive serology results in patients with concurrent upper respiratory tract infections and/or asymptomatic colonisation 30, 31.
-Bacterial pathogens (e.g. H. influenzae) are also common colonisers of the respiratory tract; in sputum cultures it is often not possible to reliably decide if an isolated agent is a coloniser or the true cause of infection.
+The frequency of Chlamydophila infections may be overrated due to false positive serology results in patients with concurrent upper respiratory tract infections and/or asymptomatic colonisation.
+Bacterial pathogens (e.g. H. influenzae) are also common colonisers of the respiratory tract: in sputum cultures it is often not possible to reliably decide if an isolated agent is a coloniser or the true cause of infection.
 Comparison of the relative frequency of causative agents is dependent upon the sensitivity and specificity of the tests used in the studies and whether there was an epidemic at the time (e.g. M. pneumoniae).
 Various studies have identified a high percentage of atypical causative agents; however often no information is available about "classical" bacterial causative agents (for example, sputum cultures were not performed).